metabase/static-embedding-reference-apps/laravel/embedded_analytics/README.md

 # README

-1. Install depnencies: `composer install`.
+1. Install dependencies: `composer install`.
 The package `lcobucci/jwt` has already been added
 2. See the Example Code in `app/routes/web.php`
 3. See the Example View in `resources/views/welcome.blade.php`